TosbackCgusBridge-Bot/CGUs-versions/Albertsons/Privacy Policy.md

 **Albertson’s Privacy Policy**

-Albertson’s respects your privacy and is committed to safeguarding your personally identifiable information or “personal information” from unauthorized use or disclosure.
-This policy describes how your personal information may be collected when you visit our website, shop at our stores, use our products or access our services, or otherwise interact with us.
+Albertson’s respects your privacy and is committed to safeguarding your personally identifiable information (“PII”) or “personal information” (as defined below) from unauthorized use or disclosure.
+This policy describes how your personal information may be collected when you visit our websites, shop at our stores, use our products or access our services, or otherwise interact with us.
 It also describes how your personal information is used or disclosed and the steps we take to protect it from unauthorized use or disclosure.
 For special offers, promotions, contests or specific services, such as those provided by our pharmacies, we might advise you that additional or different personal information practices or terms exist.
 You should refer to those terms or practices as well.

 **CONSENT TO PRIVACY POLICY**

-By accessing our website or obtain information or services or providing personal information to us through other means, you are agreeing to the terms of this Privacy Policy.
+By accessing our website to obtain information or services or by providing solicited or unsolicited personal information to us online, at any of our retail locations, or through other means, you are consenting to our use of such information and agreeing to the terms of this Privacy Policy.

 **DEFINITION OF PERSONAL INFORMATION**